Summarizing SuccessFactors Analyst Day in Three Words: Learning, Recruiting, Mobile

 SuccessFactors held an analyst day on June 5th as part of its SuccessConnect customer event in San Francisco.
 Events like this are a preamble to messages delivered to customers.
 I walked away with a good sense that the integration with SAP may be going better than some had expected.
 Below are some highlights of the discussion.
 Note that we’ll analyze any new product announcements such as SuccessFactors Touchbase in a separate First Cut.

-SAP finalized the purchase of SuccessFactors earlier this year (see Aragon Research First Cut) and SuccessFactors Founder and CEO Lars Dalgaard is now on the Board of SAP.
-It is clear that he has wasted no time in ensuring that the Cloud execution that SuccessFactors helped to pioneer does not stall out.
+SAP finalized the purchase of SuccessFactors earlier this year (see the Aragon Research First Cut) and SuccessFactors Founder and CEO Lars Dalgaard is now on the board of SAP.
+It is clear that he has wasted no time in ensuring that the cloud execution that SuccessFactors helped to pioneer does not stall out.